Michael Gill (cyclist): Early life and education

 Gill is a former world champion in gymnastics.
 As part of a quartet of gymnasts, he won the 2014 FIG Acrobatic Gymnastics World Age Group Championship held in Paris.
-Gill is also a silver medalist at the 2013 European Gymnastics Championships.
+Gill is also a silver medallist at the 2013 European Gymnastics Championships.
 Gill graduated from the University of Nottingham in 2019 with degrees in Economics and Business and Management.

 Cycling career

 At the 2023 British Cycling National Track Championships, Gill won two silver medals in the Individual Pursuit and the Team Pursuit.
 He had previously won a bronze medal in the team pursuit at the 2020 British National Track Championships when riding with the AeroLab Ward WheelZ team.

+At the 2024 British Cycling National Track Championships, he won the Individual Pursuit title.